Jack Suwinski Player Props: Pirates vs. Rays

 Rays Pitching Rankings

-- The 8.8 strikeouts per nine innings compiled by the Rays pitching staff ranks 14th in MLB.
+- The 8.8 strikeouts per nine innings put together by the Rays pitching staff ranks 16th in MLB.

-- The Rays have the first-ranked team ERA across all MLB pitching staffs (3.10).
+- The Rays have the top team ERA among all league pitching staffs (2.97).

-- The Rays surrender the first-fewest home runs in baseball (19 total, 0.7 per game).
+- Rays pitchers combine to surrender 20 home runs (0.6 per game), the first-fewest in baseball.

+- Eflin gets the start for the Rays, his fifth of the season.
+He is 3-0 with a 3.00 ERA and 21 strikeouts in 21 2/3 innings pitched.

 © 2023 Data Skrive.
 All rights reserved.